Codelesss/hello-world/README.md

 Hi coders..

 Meet your new buddy

-I like to code specifically algorithmic and i also work on bootsrap
+I like to code specifically algorithmic and i also work on bootsrap.